RN Registered Nurse - Operating Room - Monroeville Surgery Center - Casual

 Additionally, OR nurses can focus on specialty areas.
 For example, a cardiovascular operating room (CVOR) nurse is part of the team that cares for cardiac patients during surgery.

 If you’re exploring OR nurse jobs in hospitals or ambulatory centers, you can find full-time, part-time, contract, temporary, or per diem opportunities right here on IntelyCare.
-Start your search today.
+You can also search by popular job titles:

-Pursuing specialized certification can not only enhance your clinical expertise, it can also give you an advantage when applying to jobs.
+Eligible nurses can pursue specialized certification, which may not only enhance your clinical expertise, it can also give you an advantage when applying to operating room nurse jobs.
 Consider the following:

 - Certified Foundational Perioperative Nurse (CFPN)